tala-kiyani/Introduction_to_Machine_Learning/Chapter_01_Supervised_Learning/01-Linear Regression/README.md

 The model's performance is evaluated on a test set using **Mean Squared Error (MSE)** and the **R-squared (R²)** metric.
 ---

-### 🏠 Project 2: California House Price Prediction (Model Comparison)
+### 🏠 Project 2: California House Price Prediction with Linear Regression

-This project tackles the classic California Housing dataset to predict house prices.
-The primary goal is to train, evaluate, and compare the performance of four different regression models to determine which one performs best on this dataset.
+This project uses a multiple linear regression model to predict median house values in California districts.
+It demonstrates a foundational machine learning workflow using the Scikit-learn library to load a dataset, split the data, train a model, and evaluate its performance.

 #### 📊 Dataset
-The project uses the California Housing dataset, available from `sklearn.datasets`.
-The target variable is the median house value for California districts.
+The project uses the classic **California Housing dataset**, loaded directly from Scikit-learn.
+The goal is to predict the `target` (median house value) based on 8 numerical features, including median income, house age, and location.

 #### ➗ Methodology

-**1. Exploratory Data Analysis (EDA)**
-The notebook begins with an EDA phase, which includes:
-* Generating histograms for each feature to understand their distributions.
-* Creating a correlation matrix and heatmap to visualize the relationships between different features.

-**2. Model Training & Comparison**
-Four distinct regression models are trained and evaluated:
-1.  **Linear Regression**: A baseline linear model.
-2.  **Decision Tree Regressor**: A non-linear model that learns by splitting the data into branches.
-3.  **Random Forest Regressor**: An ensemble model that builds and aggregates multiple decision trees to improve accuracy and control overfitting.
-4.  **Gradient Boosting Regressor**: An advanced ensemble model that builds trees sequentially, with each new tree correcting the errors of the previous one.
+The workflow is a straightforward implementation of a supervised learning task:
+1.  **Load Data**: The dataset is loaded using `sklearn.datasets.fetch_california_housing`.
+2.  **Data Splitting**: The data is split into a training set (80%) and a testing set (20%) to ensure the model can be evaluated on unseen data.
+3.  **Model Training**: A `LinearRegression` model from Scikit-learn is initialized and trained on the training data (`X_train`, `y_train`).
+4.  **Prediction**: The trained model is used to make predictions on the test set (`X_test`).

 #### 📈 Evaluation

-The performance of each model is measured using the **Root Mean Square Error (RMSE)**.
-The notebook calculates the RMSE for each of the four models on the test set, allowing for a direct comparison to identify the most effective algorithm for this prediction task.
+The model's accuracy is evaluated on the test set by comparing the predicted values (`y_pred`) against the actual values (`y_test`).
+* **Metric**: Mean Squared Error (MSE) is calculated to quantify the average squared difference between the predicted and actual prices.

 #### 📊 Visualization
-EDA is supported by visualizations, including a heatmap of the feature correlation matrix.
+A scatter plot is created to visually inspect the model's performance.
+It plots the actual house prices from the test set against the predicted prices.
+In a perfect model, all points would lie on a 45-degree diagonal line.